 Clinical Focus and Influences

-anxiety – depression – low self-esteem – social communicational difficulties - self-harm – trauma – dissociation – anger and conflict – sibling illness – attachment disorders – behavioural problems – obsessive-compulsive presentations.
+anxiety – depression – low self-esteem – difficulties with social communication - self-harm – trauma – dissociation – anger and conflict – sibling illness – attachment disorders – behavioural difficulties – obsessive-compulsive presentations.

 My practice is informed by current research in neuroscience, developmental psychology, and trauma studies.
-Depending on each client’s needs, I work flexibly and integratively — drawing on elements of play and art therapies including Jungian sandtray, somatic interventions, gestalt therapy, Internal Family Systems, psychoeducation, and tools from CBT/DBT (cognitive and dialectical behavioural therapy) where appropriate.
+I work flexibly and integratively, drawing on play and art therapies including Jungian sandtray, somatic approaches, gestalt therapy, Internal Family Systems, psychoeducation, alongside cognitive and dialectical behavioural approaches where appropriate.

 Why This Matters

 This approach is particularly relevant for young people immersed in the digital world.
-For overloaded, overstimulated nervous systems that struggle with relating in real life, therapy offers a crucial opportunity to rest, breathe, rewire, and settle.
-It's not only about preparing for adulthood — it’s about creating a space where they can explore the versatility of ways of being, expand their capacity and humanness, their self-awareness and self-esteem, building resilience in the face of the world’s complexity.
+For overloaded, overstimulated nervous systems that struggle with relating in real life, relational, playful and embodied therapy offers a crucial opportunity to rest, breathe, and settle.
+It's not only about preparing for adulthood, but creating a space where they can explore different ways of being, expand their self-awareness and sense of self, and build resilience in the face of the world’s complexity.

 Support for Parents and Families